 Hepatitis is a serious infection that can cause permanent liver damage and other major complications if not treated effectively.
-At his practice in Cedars Sinai Medical Towers, Los Angeles, CA, Dr. Treyzon provides the latest treatment options for safe and effective treatment of hepatitis, helping patients avoid liver damage and enjoy better overall health and wellness.
+At his practice in Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, Dr. Treyzon provides the latest treatment options for safe and effective treatment of hepatitis, helping patients avoid liver damage and enjoy better overall health and wellness.

 The liver is the largest organ in the body.
 It is found high in the right upper abdomen, behind the ribs.
 It is a very complex organ and has many functions.
 They include:

 The liver is a resilient organ and has the capacity to regenerate.
 However, the liver is also subject to illnesses that can lead to permanent damage.
 One example is autoimmune hepatitis, a condition in which the body fights against its own liver.